Overview

 What's on offer?

-The spa is laid out over three floors, and offers traditional Roman-style baths with Art Deco tiles below and a smart modern rooftop pool up top.
+The spa is laid out over three floors and offers traditional Roman-style baths with Art Deco tiles below and a smart modern rooftop pool up top.
 The hotel is built over the Buxton Spring once enjoyed by the Romans and Mary Queen of Scots - now it delivers pure mineral-rich water to the spa’s thermal pool.

 The comprehensive thermal suite has a traditional wooden bio-thermal sauna, an infra-red sauna and a traditional Finnish sauna, each with glass doors and comfortably seating around six to eight people.
-Two curved, mosaic-tiled experience showers sit either side of an ornamental ice fountain – use a combination of the three to cool off.
+Two curved, mosaic-tiled showers sit either side of an ornamental ice fountain – use a combination of the three to cool off.
 There’s also a bookable salt cave: four recliners placed in a room full of snowy sodium chloride, said to be good for respiration.

 There are two relaxation rooms to choose from: one in an atmospherically dark brick-ceilinged cellar room with five mosaic-tiled heated recliners and salt lamps; the other larger with eight wide beds for snoozing.

 Don’t snooze for too long though – some time must be spent in the 12-metre rooftop hydro-pool (accessed by stairs or a lift).
 A glass wall cleverly divides the rectangular indoor pool from the outdoor pool; both have massaging water jet pipes.
-Drift into one of the two curved bubble-seats or let the powerful waterfall swan pipe pummel your shoulders whilst admiring the views across the Georgian rooftops.
-On warm days, lay on one of cushioned loungers on the tiny roof terrace.
-Post-bubble, you can follow the mermaid mural painted by artist Katie Bird down past the cool contemporary Spa Cafe with its outdoor terrace offering more views.
+Drift into one of the two curved bubble-seats or let the super powerful waterfall swan pipe pummel your shoulders whilst admiring the views across the Georgian rooftops.
+On warm days, lay on one of the cushioned loungers on the tiny roof terrace.
+Post-bubble, you can follow the mermaid mural painted by artist Katie Bird down past the cool Spa Cafe with its outdoor terrace offering more views.

 The spa also has a gym, a yoga studio overlooking the café’s terrace, a hair salon, and a mani-pedi suite.
 And if that wasn’t enough (it is), you’ll find three mud rooms, two mineral baths, an underwater Jet Massage room and a wave balance treatment room on the lower ground floor.
 Phew.